Posted on January 31, 2019 by Shell Vera

 Let’s dive deeper into why these statements are LIES, no matter who you are and what you are currently doing.

 How do you know this?
 Have you started talking to people about your past and they’ve walked out mid-sentence?
 Have you shared your story in a public setting and not received feedback?
 There are many people out there whose stories are so hard to digest that they leave people speechless.
-However, years later the person will process what as said and they will realize what an impact it had on them to hear someone who had been through something similar.
-Sometimes, the person will have a relative going through something and they will be able to say, “I once hear this young woman / young man speak about struggling with this same concern.”
+However, years later the person will process what was said and they will realize what an impact it had on them to hear someone who had been through something similar.
+Sometimes, the person will have a relative going through something and they will be able to say, “I once heard this young woman / young man speak about struggling with this same concern.”
 Then they can share what they heard you share about how you triumphed, walked through, or learned to handle your struggle.

 Sometimes people don’t want to hear from the folks who went from homeless to millionaire and are speaking to them from their beautiful homes with their perfect family waving in the background.
-Sometimes what people want is for someone who was homeless a month ago and is talking to them from a place of struggle to stay in their apartment because their first month’s rent is due and they are unsure how they are going to pay it.
+Sometimes what people want is to hear from someone who was homeless a month ago and is talking to them from a place of struggle to stay in their apartment because their first month’s rent is due and they are unsure how they are going to pay it.
 They want to hear how the person is staying calm, keeping their faith, and being proactive about getting the money needed.
 They want to hear from the business owner in year one who is shocked at the amount of taxes they had to pay and isn’t sure if they really want to continue doing what they love or if they should go back to corporate and focus on saving as much as possible.

 There are many people who don’t want perfect.
 They want authentic and reachable.
 They want someone who understands the pain of today.
-They want to know that someone gets them and understands the pain they are going through and to hear someone say from not to far up the road, “You are going to be okay.”
+They want to know that someone gets them and understands the pain they are going through and to hear someone say from not too far up the road, “You are going to be okay.”

 This one always baffled me because I think it’s wonderful when young people have been through some stuff and share their stories with folks.
 To hear a 21-year-old share how they’ve been drinking since age 7 and partying since 13 and then something happened that rocked their world and now they are a year clean… it gives us an understanding of the true state of the world.
 It also helps adults understand where we need to invest in our youth and helps folks who aren’t in touch with the world gain some perspective.
 Additionally, and most importantly, when you speak with youth just a little younger than you and they hear how your struggle turned out, it can help them avoid diving into the same situations and running through the same struggles.